apache/sdap-nexus/docs/quickstart.rst

 Create a new Docker Bridge Network
 ------------------------------------

-This quickstart constsists of launching several Docker containers that need to communicate with one another.
+This quickstart consists of launching several Docker containers that need to communicate with one another.
 To facilitate this communication, we want to be able to reference containers via hostname instead of IP address.
-The default bridge network used by Docker only supports this by using the ``--link`` option wich is now considered to be `deprecated <https://docs.docker.com/network/links/>`_.
+The default bridge network used by Docker only supports this by using the ``--link`` option which is now considered to be `deprecated <https://docs.docker.com/network/links/>`_.

-The currently recommended way to acheive what we want is to use a `user defined bridge network <https://docs.docker.com/network/bridge/##differences-between-user-defined-bridges-and-the-default-bridge>`_ and launch all of the containers into that network.
+The currently recommended way to achieve what we want is to use a `user defined bridge network <https://docs.docker.com/network/bridge/##differences-between-user-defined-bridges-and-the-default-bridge>`_ and launch all of the containers into that network.

 The network we will be using for this quickstart will be called ``sdap-net``.
 Create it using the following command: